peppequint/wikiminds/README.md

 This comment requires a title and a description, and when posted will also show which user made the comment.

+Comments are ordered by amount of likes, so the users decide which comment should be on top.

 ### Liking an issue

 Issues can be liked by pressing the star icon.
 The total amount of likes is also displayed on the issue page.